 South Lake Tahoe sits on the border of California and Nevada.
 The Nevada side of town has casinos, which are more fun for adults than kids.
 Here’s a compromise: parents can hit the casinos while the kids are playing hard at the Heavenly.
 It’s a win-win!
 The Montbleu Resort Casino and Spa and the Lake Tahoe Resort Hotel are just a few blocks from the Heavenly village and gondola.

 Whether you visit South Lake Tahoe, North Lake Tahoe or a little of both, you’ll be pleasantly surprised by the variety of summer activities in Lake Tahoe.
-If you'll be skiing or snowboarding in winter, be sure to purchase your Epic Pass as soon as possible to save money.
+If you'll be skiing or snowboarding in winter, be sure to purchase your Epic Pass or Ikon Pass as soon as possible to save money.
 The Epic Pass is good at Heavenly, Northstar and Kirkwood in Lake Tahoe as well as at other great family ski resorts.
+The Ikon Pass is good at Palisades Tahoe along with many other ski destinations.